Moké

-Moké (or Moke, birth name Monsengwo Kejwamfi), was a Congolese painter, born in Ibe, Bandundu Province, Democratic Republic of the Congo in 1950.
-He died on September 26, 2001 in Kinshasa, a city from which he drew inspiration.
+Moké (1950 – 2001; or Moke, né Monsengwo Kejwamfi), was a Congolese painter.

+He was born in Ibe, Bandundu Province, Democratic Republic of the Congo in 1950.
+He died on September 26, 2001, in Kinshasa, a city from which he drew inspiration.
 Together with Chéri Samba, Chéri Chérin and other painters of the Kinshasa school like Cheik Ledy, Tshibumba Kanda-Matulu and Sim Simaro, Moké was one of the foremost depicters of Congolese popular life.
 He is considered a naivist, while he described himself as a "painter-journalist".